 - Toss the vegetables into a big bowl and pour over the tangy vinegar mixture.
 Make sure they are all coated.
 Place it in the fridge for at least 4 hours (or overnight) to let the flavors join together.

 - Drain the vegetables and give them a little drizzle of olive oil.
-Sprinkle on some oregano, red pepper flakes, and freshly ground black pepper for extra flavor.
+Sprinkle on some dried oregano and red pepper flakes for extra flavor.

 Notes